Import entities from a CSV file in ITSI

 - Replace Existing Entities: Replaces existing entity data with new entity data.
 Uses the Conflict Resolution field to identify the entity.

-For this example, you are using Update Existing Entities andFor more information about Conflict Resolution, see Resolve conflicts during ITSI entity imports in the ISTI Administration Manual.
+For this example, you are using Update Existing Entities andFor more information about Conflict Resolution, see Resolve conflicts during ITSI entity imports.

 hostfor the Conflict Resolution field.

-- Click View all Entities and View all Services to confirm that your imported entities and services appear.
+- Select View all Entities and View all Services to confirm that your imported entities and services appear.

 For example, for service Web A, which already existed, an Entity Title matching rule is added for